πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 big-endian (some ARM etc.): 00 00 00 01 β†’ c[0] == 0

-Without union: int n = 1; char *p = (char*)&n; also works, but the union form is often considered friendlier to the compiler's strict-aliasing rules.
+Without a union: int n = 1; char *p = (char*)&n; works too, but the union version is generally friendlier to the compiler's strict-aliasing rules.

 Tagged union (variant pattern)

-When a value can hold one of several types, pair a "which type" tag (enum) with the data union inside a struct.
-This is C's version of a sum type / Rust's enum.
+When a value can be one of several types, pair a type tag (an enum) with a data union inside a struct.
+It's C's take on a sum type, similar to Rust's enum.

 #include <stdio.h>